SUSE/cf-ci/cap-terraform/aks/README.md

 2. `terraform init`

-3. `terraform plan -out <PLAN-path>`
+3. `terraform plan`

-4. `terraform apply plan <PLAN-path>`
+4. `terraform apply`

-5. A kubeconfig named aksk8scfg is generated in the same directory TF is run from.
+5. A kube config named kubeconfig is generated in the same directory TF is run from.